sharonhgreen/academic-website/content/DataScienceTutorials/index.md

 ![The image shows a forest plot.](/uploads/Forestplot_ggplot.png)

-You can find the full tutorial [here](https://medium.com/@dlab-berkeley/using-forest-plots-to-report-regression-estimates-a-useful-data-visualization-technique-2511491763f2#:~:text=Forest%20plots%20are%20a%20great,quickly%20conveying%20relationships%20between%20variables).
 The R code can be found in [this GitHub repository](https://github.com/sharonhgreen/Blog_PropensityScoreMatching).